 Yes, that’s right, the best and the most secure way is to have a unique password for each service.
 So having one password for everything means having a single point of failure for everything, as getting access to a single service means getting access to your whole e-world.

 Oops, not the right place for that...)
 The movie is great though.)

-You may ask: “How to store all that?
-I can’t remember all long and unique passwords!”
-Well, in modern world there is a huge bunch of various tools designed for safe storage of your passwords and logins.
-We use offline KeePass for that and there is a better looking version of this app called KeeWeb.
+You may ask: "How to store all that?
+I can’t remember all long and unique passwords!"
+Well, in the modern world there is a huge bunch of various tools designed for safe storage of your passwords and logins.
+We use offline KeePass for that and there is a better-looking version of this app called KeeWeb.

 Users permissions and accesses

 Security is a complex term, consisting of different aspects and security layers.
-Each of them cuts and filters certain data and activity.
+Each of them cuts and filters certain data and activities.

-One of them is servers security which should work in full cooperation and coordination with the code.
+One of them is server security which should work in full cooperation and coordination with the code.
 Here we’re talking about: